fmantz/sudoku/README.md

 ![Time to solve 100000 Sudokus](./performance/compare_v1-v3/time.png)

-Also the memory consumption was better in the Rust versions than in the Scala versions, but Scala NATIVE was not much worse.
+Also the memory consumption was better in the Rust versions than in the Scala versions but Scala NATIVE was not much worse.
 The next picture shows the memory used to solve 100000 Sudokus (in kb).

 ![Peak memory usage in kb to solve 100000 Sudokus](./performance/compare_v1-v3/mem.png)